 Chainlink Proof of Reserve and Price Feeds to the Rescue

-What if anyone, anywhere could verify that a stablecoin protocol is indeed backed by the reserves it claims to have, and that the value (market price) of the reserves is sufficient to collateralize the supply of the stablecoin, even when the stablecoin and its reserves reside on different blockchains?
+What if anyone, anywhere could verify that a stablecoin protocol is indeed backed by the reserves it claims to be backed by, and that the value (market price) of these reserves is sufficient to collateralize the supply of the stablecoin, even when the stablecoin and its reserves reside on different blockchains?
 Confidence in the stablecoin and its peg would dramatically increase.

 Chainlink Proof of Reserve (PoR) powers exactly this sort of functionality.
-PoR provides transparency to the users of stablecoins, enabling them to directly and at any time confirm that the stablecoin asset they are using is secure end to end and does not contain a single point of failure.
-This is exactly what TrueUSD (TUSD) does, and you can read more about it here.
+PoR provides transparency to the users of stablecoins, enabling them to directly and at any time confirm that the stablecoin asset they are using is sufficiently backed by off-chain or cross-chain asset reserves.

 As Central Bank Digital Currencies (CBDCs) start to emerge, they may need to be backed by on-chain and off-chain assets.
 This would necessitate accurate and secure price data regarding their reserve assets.
 These government-issued stablecoins would be well served by Chainlink PoR, which can provide the pricing data needed to help secure their pegs as well as the reserve data needed to verify collateralization—all this in a way that guarantees cryptographic truth through decentralized oracle networks.

 Chainlink Proof of Reserve helps to not only validate and verify underlying assets but also to protect against systemic shocks.
 For example, with Chainlink Proof of Reserve data, DeFi smart contracts can implement “circuit breakers” as a failsafe in case collateralization drops outside normal healthy ranges, helping mitigate potentially calamitous market movements and the destruction of value.